Venuu02/web-development-group-project/README.md

 # web-development-group-project
-A responsive web development group project buit using HTML & CSS with user profile and sitemap design.
+A responsive web development group project built using HTML & CSS with user profile and sitemap design.